 Hanson is a Venture Partner of LSV.
 He assists the LSV medical device team with deal sourcing, due diligence, and portfolio company management.
 He has served in this role since November 2013.
 Hanson is also currently a Managing Partner at the Foundry, LLC.
 The Foundry is the premier medical device company incubator and a preferred partner to LSV.
 Since its inception in 1998, The Foundry has founded and financed over a dozen medical device companies.
 Success stories include Ardian (acquired by Medtronic), eValve (acquired by Abbott), and Concentric (acquired by Stryker).

-Dr. Kazuhiro Gono is an innovation manager of Olympus technology innovation office.
-He is responsible for establishment and leading of healthcare innovation strategy and technology scouting.
-He has 25 years of experience in medical device R&D, business development, HCP networking and technology scouting.
-He received his Ph.D of bio-engineering from Tokyo institute of techonology in 2003.
+Dr. Kazuhiro Gono is a senior representative of Olympus’ new Technology Innovation office based in Tokyo.
+He is responsible for leading the company’s healthcare innovation strategy and technology scouting.
+Mr. Gono has 25 years of experience in medical device R&D, business development, HCP networking and technology scouting.
+He received his Ph.D in Biomedical Engineering from the Tokyo Institute of Technology in 2003.

 Partner, Knobbe Martens